 Cara-Aralan sa Niyugan will utilize a blended learning modality with instructional supplements in printed and audio-visual formats.
 Participants will also be given handson and take-home exercises for a meaningful learning experience.
 Just recently, a pilot session was launched in Zamboanga Sibugay under the DA-PCC at Mindanao Livestock Production Complex.
-Other sites are preparing to follow suit.
-Coconut-Carabao Development Project takes off in Tubigon, Bohol

-By Leinefe Aton
+Other sites are preparing to follow suit. recipients, who are members of the of DA-PCA, also remotely joined the Other sites are preparing to suit.
+Coconut-Carabao Development Project takes off in Tubigon, Bohol By Leinefe Aton